tanguilp/asteroid/guides/openid-connect/openid-connect-core.md

 [OWASP Session Management Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Session_Management_Cheat_Sheet.md#web-content-caching) for more details about security issues to take into account.

+This is also up to the developper to manage:
+- the OpenID Connect parameters such as `"prompt"`, `"max_age"`
+- current state of authentication
+- the preferred ACR and which authentication schemes to use

 ## Userinfo endpoint

 The userinfo endpoint can be reached on the `/api/oidc/userinfo` API.